radio-astro/sourcery/tests/README.md

 ### Output Files

-1. A directory named 'Test_datenow'.
+1. A directory named 'Test_datenow' where datenow specfifies the date and hour at which you run the test.
    Inside this diretory is Two PNG files and Two Source catalogues in Tigger format (name.lsm.html)
 2. A log file named 'logfile.log' which contains any relevant information which might be useful to a user.